INTERVIEW WITH RICK FARIS FROM SPECIAL CONSENSUS

 When on guitar, a Faris Guitar that I made of “wild grained” East Indian Rosewood back and sides with an Adirondack spruce top.
 It was my 15th guitar and the first Rosewood guitar I ever made and I love this guitar!

 I use a Bluechip pick CT 55.
-I don’t like the sound of a pickup but I am about to install a pure mini western K&K pickup and a external clip on mic to run through a blender.
+I don’t like the sound of a pickup but I am about to install a pure mini western K&K pickup and an external clip-on mic to run through a blender.

 I also had help going to other builders and music shops asking for critiques and opinions on what I could improve or change.
 That was a huge help!
 Now, I am focusing just on building at this time and trying to get caught up on my 2.5-3 year waiting list for my guitars.
 You can find me on Facebook.
 Website to come soon.